GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-pubsub/README.md

         "${TEMPLATES_LAUNCH_API}"
     ```

+## Providing Kafka Credentials for SSL SCRAM

+Credentials for Kafka can be provided either via JSON in GCS or via key/value pairs in HashiCorp
-_Note_: Credentials inside GCS or secret storage should have appropriate SSL configuration with
+Vault secret storage.
+These credentials should have appropriate configuration with following
-following parameters:
+parameters:

+For SSL configuration

 - `bucket` - the bucket in Google Cloud Storage with SSL certificate
 - `ssl.truststore.location` - the location of the trust store file